vectorgrp/XCPlite/README.md

 # XCPlite

-17.2.2021
-Copyright 2021 Vector Informatik GmbH, RainerZ
+Copyright 2021 Vector Informatik GmbH

 Simple and light implementation of the ASAM XCP Protocol Layer V1.1 (1000 lines of code).